Prepare now for your 2018 home purchase!

 A linked activity is to get your mortgage pre-approval process underway.
 Most real estate professionals will require a pre-approval in hand prior to viewing houses.
 There are several reasons for this.
 First, if you find a house you want on your first outing, you need to be ready to put in an offer, and offers must be submitted with that pre-approval.
 Also, you don’t want to waste time looking at homes you really cannot purchase.
 Falling in love with a home that is just impossible to own could be quite upsetting.
 Finally, selecting the right mortgage broker is a process as well.
 You want to make sure you are working with someone who will be proactive, responsive, and knows their stuff!

 Meeting with a mortgage professional now, before you are ready to house shop is also important because there may be things you need to do so the process moves smoothly.
-For example, if you are relying on a gift from a relative to help with the downpayment, there may be rules about how long it needs to be in the account or what kind of proof you will need of the source of the money.
+For example, if you are relying on a gift from a relative to help with the downpayment, there may be rules about how long the gift money needs to be in the account or what kind of proof you will need of the source of the money.
 You will want to know all the details as far in advance as possible so you are fully prepared.

 Now is also the time to put away any money you can so you’ll be ready to go.
 Especially in New York, the home buying process can be costly.
 In addition to any mortgage required down payments, there are mortgage fees, title fees, property tax escrows, and more.
 A buyer should also do a home inspection prior to purchasing, and that adds more cost.
 And having some money in savings AFTER closing is important for all the things you want to improve, or the new furniture you wish to purchase.
 So save money BEFORE you are involved in the nitty gritty of home purchasing.